The Crew Of ‘The Wendy Williams Show’ Is ‘Celebrating’ Kevin Hunter’s Dismissal

 A spokesperson for Debmar-Mercury, the television syndication company that produces the show, announced Hunter’s exit earlier this week.

-“Kevin Hunter is no longer an Executive Producer on the ‘Wendy Williams Show.
+“Kevin Hunter is no longer an Executive Producer on the ‘Wendy Williams Show.’
 Debmar-Mercury wishes him well in his future endeavors.”

 In terms of his infidelity, Hunter finally owned up to his actions earlier this week.
 In a public statement, he apologized for the way his actions have harmed his family, according to Page Six.